AlGepe/OmniSnippets_JS/docs/stdCustomJS/varRequirement.rst

 We will take a look at the factorial calculator to understand how we can check for interger only input, and show an error message if that would not be the case.

 .. seealso::
     We can created a copy of the Factorial calculator for anyone to check out with any risks.
-Find it as the `Integer only Example <https://bb.omnicalculator.com/#/calculators/1975>`__ on BB
+Find it as the `Variable Requirements <https://bb.omnicalculator.com/#/calculators/1975>`__ on BB

 .. code-block:: javascript
     :linenos: